Beniox/atemTally/README.md

 ![Screenshot of the tally light](docs/img.png)

+## Features
+- See which camera is live and which is on preview
+- Contact computer, to get attention
+- Mock mode, to test the tally light without an ATEM

 ## Requirements
 A Blackmagic ATEM Mini Pro (other ATEMs might work, but are untested) connected to the same network as the computer running atemTally.
 Also, a browser is required to display the tally light, a phone or tablet will do just fine.